autonomical1/ObsidianBackup/Literature/Notes/Life in Victoria's England.md

 - Queen Victoria
 	- 1837-1901
-	- set a standard for "lady-like" behaviour
+	- set a standard for "lady-like" behavior
+	- Known for:
+		- **Prudery**: any bodily topic was taboo
+		-